This advisory opinion, which draws from all five of the Principles for Ethical Professional Practice, addresses:

-To that end, the career center should engage in dialogue with the institution’s key stakeholders prior to implementing such policies.
-The general counsel’s office, faculty, alumni relations, student government, and student newspapers (as a way to reach the student body as a whole) can be part of the discussion to ensure policies reflect the needs of the individual institution.
-Employers could also be included in this discussion as they are also key stakeholders.
-Employers who fail to abide by the appropriate policies/rules may be denied access to the school’s students for recruitment purposes.
+To that end, the career center should engage in dialogue with the institution’s legal counsel and the career center leader’s immediate supervisor prior to implementing such policies.
+Employer advisory boards could also be included in this discussion.
+Employers that fail to abide by the appropriate policies/rules may be denied access to the school’s students for recruitment purposes.

 The Principles for Ethical Professional Practice offer guidance when it comes to the intent to treat employers and students fairly:

 - Principle 1: Practice reasonable, responsible, and transparent behavior.